leipzig/SandwichesWithSnakemake/README.md

 *  Write re-usable wildcard rules based on transforming one type of file to another
 *  Set variables to specify actual file targets

-In Snakemake (but not Make) you have to write a pseudo-rule that uses the variable as input.
+In Snakemake (but not Make) you must:
+*  Write a pseudo-rule that uses the variable as input.